 Substances such as alcohol, illegal drugs and certain prescription medications may have a range of effects on the body.
 These may affect people’s coordination, as well as their ability to balance, shift gears and control the throttle on their vehicles.
 Additionally, consuming alcohol or using drugs may impair motorcyclists’ judgment, reaction time and alertness.
 Thus, it is essential that people refrain from riding if they are impaired, no matter how slight they may feel it to be.

 Motorcycle accidents may have devastating consequences for people in Pennsylvania, and their families.
 Should they suffer injuries that require medical treatment, they may be subject to unexpected costs for their care and lose wages while they are off work recovering.
 In some circumstances, though, the drivers responsible for causing these types of serious collisions may be held liable.
-Therefore, motorcyclists who have been injured in a wreck may benefit from discussing their rights and options for seeking compensation with an attorney.
+Therefore, motorcyclists who have been injured in a wreck may benefit from discussing their rights and options for seeking compensation with our Erie PA motorcycle accident lawyers.
+You can email our firm here.